trothr/znetboot/Glossary.md

 which can boot Linux and can boot z/VM but cannot boot z/OS or other operating systems.
 IFLs are priced lower than general purpose engines.

+-- IUCV: Inter-User Communication Vehicle; a service of z/VM for communicating between virtual machines, so named because a "user" on z/VM is a virtual machine and a virtual machine is a user.
+IUCV is operationally much like named sockets, which is process-to-process, but is VM-to-VM.

 -- Linux: specifically, a computer core executive program developed initially by Linus Torvalds, and as time passes a commuinity of developers, some completely unpaid, others sponsored by an employer; It is copyrighted,